BabylonJS/OldDocumentationSite/content/How_To/contribute/contribute_to_api.md

 # Need for Contribution

 Many people have asked for the API documentation to be improved.
 This is a major task with lots of files needing comments added.
-Comments are very useful for future development and maintenance of the code but now they are even more useful since in the correct format they are can be read by “TYPEDOC” and produce the extra information API documentation for the classes, properties and methods used by Babylon.js.
+Comments are very useful for future development and maintenance of the code but now they are even more useful since in the correct format they are can be read by “TYPEDOC” and produce the API documentation for the classes, properties and methods used by Babylon.js.
 The core team has worked to make this happen as you can see by the new API documentation.
 Volunteers are needed to add comments so even if you only have time to do a couple of files then please do volunteer.

 # How to Contribute

+You need to add appropriate comments according to the formats given below.
+Check the comments for errors and submit a PR when everything is validated.

 1. Fork and clone [Babylon.js](https://github.com/BabylonJS/Babylon.js) from github;
+2. In the folder **Tools/Gulp** install npm with `npm install` and then gulp with `npm install -g gulp`;
-2. Edit a file from within the **src** folder by adding comments;
+3. Edit files from within the **src** folder by adding comments;
-3. Create a new folder **outside** the Babylon.js folder;
+4. Execute `gulp typedoc-check` to validate the comments;
+5. Do NOT COMMIT any changes to the file **babylon.d.ts**.
+Use `discard` to remove changes;
+6. When validated submit a PR.

+Whilst the above steps will validate the comments it will not allow you to see the results.
+Since you do not want to affect anything within your local clone of Babylon.js you will need to create a new folder **outside** the Babylon.js folder.
+You can then follow these steps to produce viewable results of your comments.

+After editing and validating files within the **src** folder and before the PR:

-4. In the new folder install typedoc using `$ npm install typedoc` (or `npm install --global typedoc` if you want a global install and not just in the one folder);
+7. In the new folder install typedoc using `$ npm install typedoc`;
-5. Copy the **src** folder into the new folder;
+8. Copy the **src** folder into the new folder;
-6. Copy the **tsconfig.json** file from the **src** folder into the new folder;
+9. Copy the **tsconfig.json** file from the **src** folder into the new folder;
-7. Create a folder called documents in the new folder;
+10. Create a folder called documents in the new folder;
-8. In the new folder use `$ typedoc --out documents src` to create the docs from the src
+11. In the new folder use `$ typedoc --out documents src` to create the documents from the src
-9. In the documents folder find and open index.html to check results.
-Note that this will not be exactly the same as the Babylon.js API documentation web pages but close enough to check.
+12. In the **documents** folder find and open index.html to check results.
+Note that these will not appear exactly the same as the Babylon.js API documentation web pages but close enough to check.
-10. When happy that changes are working submit PR.

 # Format of Comments